frequently asked questions

 soviet tours? are you commies?

 As we work mainly in and around the former Soviet Union, we made the pretty obvious and straightforward choice to name our company Soviet Tours.
 Besides the self-evident geographical reference, the name of the company bears no political implication whatsoever.
 By the way: soviet (совет) is a Russian word meaning "council" or "advice" and has a neutral connotation.

 so...
 No political agenda? only business?

-Yes and no. We don't have, indeed, any political agenda whatsoever and we mainly focus on tourism trying not to get involved in local diatribes.
+Yes and no. We don't have, indeed, any political agenda whatsoever, we mainly focus on tourism and try to stay clear of local diatribes.
 Nevertheless, we don’t see ourselves just as a bunch of business-driven profiteers.
-Our passion and our love for the former Soviet Union, its people and its nature are stronger than everything else.
+Our passion and our love for the former Soviet Union, its people, and its nature are stronger than everything else.
 Through our company’s activities we aim to support local communities around the vast territory of the former USSR, regardless of their political beliefs, religious or non-religious faiths and - most importantly - of the post-Soviet country they now belong to.
-To us it doesn’t absolutely matter whether we deal with pro-European Ukrainians and Georgians or pro-Russian Abkhazians and Ossetians, no matter whether they are liberal or commies, no matter whether they dream of London or they look for a Leningrad 2.0 and - above all - no matter which religious, cultural or ethnic heritage they have, whether they are Muslim Chechens or atheistic Transnistrians.
+To us it doesn’t absolutely matter whether we deal with pro-European Ukrainians and Georgians or pro-Russian Abkhazians and Ossetians; no matter whether they are liberal or commies; no matter whether they dream of London or they look for a Leningrad 2.0 and - above all - no matter which religious, cultural or ethnic heritage they have, whether they are Muslim Chechens or atheistic Transnistrians.
 We've met tons of intelligent, respectful and open-minded people, splendid women and men from every corner of the former USSR and our mission is to keep their hopes in a better future alive, despite the hardships that most post-Soviet countries are still enduring.
 If you share with us the same unaligned and unconditional love for the former USSR, then have a look at our volunteer programs: you might find your own way to help firsthand the post-Soviet communities.

 is it ethically acceptable to visit places such as syria, Iraq or Sudan?